jpsehyun/Portfolio/README.md

 Welcome to my portfolio!
 I'm currently taking a Bachelor of Science in Computer Science with a specialization in Software Technology at De La Salle University - Manila.
 Below is a collection of school and personal projects that I have personally enjoyed working on and would like to share with you.

-Please browse difference branches for each of the projects!
+Please browse all branches for each of the projects!

 ## Projects